isarsdoshi/Design6/README.md

 LAB 3:

-This lab first required me to install certain Python packagaes, such as jdcal, astral, and geopy.
-Following that, various commands from the Python packagaes were run.
+This lab first required me to install certain Python packages, such as jdcal, astral, and geopy.
+Following that, various commands from the Python package were run.
 These commands helped me learn about the packages that Python offers, and how beneficial they are.
-For example I was able to find some interesting information like the date, time and the coordinates of the "SC Williams Library" from the commands.
+For example, I was able to find some interesting information like the date, time, and coordinates of the "SC Williams Library" from the commands.

 ![E322 Lab 3 - Pic 1](https://github.com/isarsdoshi/Design6/assets/98429892/eda699bf-6437-4601-92f6-32af0db79232)
 ![E322 Lab 3 - Pic 2](https://github.com/isarsdoshi/Design6/assets/98429892/91d2e975-e95d-4603-b6b8-3ac07e4c29e4)